Wind River Range: Trails

 A longtime popular destination for outdoor enthusiasts, the Wind River Range has also played host to a number of wilderness and outdoor education programs.
 The number of trailheads and terrain variety have made it an ideal stage for learning and exploration.

+The Continental Divide Trail (CDT) traverses more than 120 mile along the western flanks of the rugged Winds, voted in 2019 by hikers the favorite section of the 3000 mile long CDT.

 Hazards

 Encountering bears is a concern in the Wind River Range.
 There are other concerns as well, including bugs, wildfires, adverse snow conditions and nighttime cold temperatures.

 Importantly, there have been notable incidents, including accidental deaths, due to falls from steep cliffs (a misstep could be fatal in this class 4/5 terrain) and due to falling rocks, over the years, including 1993, 2007 (involving an experienced NOLS leader), 2015 and 2018.
 Other incidents include a seriously injured backpacker being airlifted near Squaretop Mountain in 2005, and a fatal hiker incident (from an apparent accidental fall) in 2006 that involved state search and rescue.
 The U.S. Forest Service does not offer updated aggregated records on the official number of fatalities in the Wind River Range.